-Here's how to deal with separation anxiety when it's effecting your baby's sleep
+Here's how to deal with separation anxiety when it's affecting your baby's sleep

 Separation anxiety and sleep regressions